adobe-rnd/aem-martech/README.md

       martechDelayed,
     } from './adobe-martech/index.js';
     ```
-3. Configure the plugin just after the import:
+3. Configure the plugin right after the import:
     ```js
     const isConsentGiven = /* hook in your consent check here to make sure you can run personalization use cases. */;
     const martechLoadedPromise = initMartech(